-Shooting Star Division - This division is for dancers who take 3 or less hours of dance per week and have limited competition experience. *NEW*A Shooting Star dancer may not compete a solo.
+Shooting Star Division - This division is for recreational dancers who take 3 or less hours of dance per week and have limited or no competition experience.
+A Shooting Star dancer may only compete in group routines and may compete in no more than 5 routines.
 NO All Star dancers may compete in this division.

-Rising Star Division – This division is for dancers who take 6 or less hours of dance per week.
-A dancer in this division may compete no more than 2 solos.
-Rising Star dancers are eligible to compete in Shooting Star and All Star dances
+Rising Star Division – This division is for intermediate dancers who take 5 or less hours of dance per week.
+A dancer in this division may compete in no more than 8 routines.
+Rising Star dancers are eligible to compete in both the Shooting Star and All Star divisions.

-All Star Division – This division is for dancers who take 7 or more hours of dance per week. *NEW*A dancer in this division may compete no more than 3 solos.
+All Star Division – This division is for competitive dancers who take 5 or more hours of dance per week.
+A dancer in this division may compete no more than 3 solos.
 With the exception of lines and productions, NO Shooting Star dancers may compete in the All Star Division.
-Dancers who wish to compete for Title, be picked for our National Opening Number, and compete for our Ultimate Awards MUST be in the All Star Division.
+Dancers who wish to compete for Title, be picked for our National Opening Number, and compete for cash awards MUST be in the All Star Division.

 Acro: Routine containing acrobatic and gymnastic moves.
 Choreography must also contain 50% dance technique.

 Ballet: Routine consisting of classical ballet movement and technique.